cometchat-go/xamarin-forms-chat-sdk-demo/README.md

     a.
 Expand the `CometChatFormSample.Android` project
     b.
 Right-click on the packages folder and click on `Add packages`.
     c.
 Search for `Xamarin.Android.CometChat` package and add it to your project.
+    d.
+Search for `Xamarin.Android.CometChat.UI` package and add it to your project.

 Similarly, for iOS,

     a.
 Expand the `CometChatFormSample.iOS` project
     b.
 Right-click on the packages folder and click on `Add packages`.
     c.
 Search for `Xamarin.iOS.CometChat` package and add it to your project.
+    d.
+Search for `Xamarin.iOS.CometChat.UI` package and add it to your project.

 Now you can run the sample app both in android and iOS devices.